ARP-25/TigerStrike-Karate/README.md

 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [ILoveImg:](https://www.iloveimg.com) was used for resizing images and editing photos for the website.
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.

+## Testing

+### Validator Testing

+For validator testing https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/ were used and the code runs warning and error free.

+### Browser Compatibility

+- Testing has been carried out on the following browsers :
+    - Chrome Version 115.0.5790.111 (Official Build) (64-bit)
+    - Firefox Version 116.0 (64-bit)
+    - Edge Version 115.0.1901.188 (Official build) (64-bit)
+    - Safari on iPhone (iOS-Version 16.5.1 (c))

+### Test Cases and Results

+TABLE OF TESTS